 The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.

 What’s inspiring is that self-efficacy can be developed by anyone.
 That is, self-efficacy is not a trait that some have, and others do not.
 Rather, everyone can exercise agency and strengthen their self-efficacy, regardless of their past or current environment (Schunk & Ertmer, 2000).

 4 Ways to Build Self-Efficacy

 Bandura evidences four ways to develop self-efficacy across the breadth of his research.

 1) Mastery Experiences

-Easy success with little effort can lead to us to expect rapid results which can, in turn, make us easily discouraged by failure (Bandura, 2008).
-In that same paper, Bandura describes the idea that:
+In contrast, regularly achieving easy success with little effort can lead people to expect rapid results, which can result in their being easily discouraged by failure (Bandura, 2008).

-Experiencing failure is important so that we can build resilience to it.
-This is done by treating every failure as a learning opportunity and a chance to reach competence with a different approach.
+Experiencing failure is important so that we can build resilience.
+This is done by treating every failure as a learning opportunity and a chance to reach competence via a different approach.